samidarko/VideoTuna/README.md

 We support video alignment post-training to align human perference for video diffusion models.
 Please check [configs/train/004_rlhf_vc2/README.md](configs/train/004_rlhf_vc2/README.md) for details.

-## Resources
-* [LLMs-Meet-MM-Generation](https://github.com/YingqingHe/Awesome-LLMs-meet-Multimodal-Generation): A paper collections of utilizing LLMs for multimodal generation (image, video, 3D and audio).
-* [MMTrail](https://mattie-e.github.io/MMTrail/): A multimodal trailer video dataset with language and music descriptions.
-* [Seeing-and-Hearing](https://github.com/yzxing87/Seeing-and-Hearing): A versatile framework for Joint VA generation, V2A, A2V, and I2A.

 ## Acknowledgement
 We thank the following repos for sharing their awesome models and codes!
 * [VideoCrafter2](https://github.com/AILab-CVC/VideoCrafter): Overcoming Data Limitations for High-Quality Video Diffusion Models